ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/spbm.md

   fabric node in the SPBM control plane.
 - **Fabric Area** -- The fabric area classification of an entry, either `HOME` (the local fabric area) or `REMOTE` (reachable through another area).
+- **L2 VSN (Layer 2 Virtual Services Network)** -- A Layer 2 service carried
+  over the backbone.
+It maps a customer VLAN to an I-SID at the fabric edge.
+- **BEB (Backbone Edge Bridge)** -- A fabric node at the edge of the backbone.
+  It adds the backbone header to customer traffic and removes it again.
+- **BCB (Backbone Core Bridge)** -- A fabric node inside the backbone.
+It forwards encapsulated traffic on the B-MAC and the B-VLAN alone.

 ## Tabs in Technology --> SPBM